Who Is NSF International?

 From the beginning, NSF set a course to create independent standards and product testing programs to help improve overall public health.
 To date, NSF has developed more than 80 public health standards and independent testing protocols.
 They address products ranging from home water treatment systems to kitchen and household appliances to dietary supplements to sustainable flooring and furnishings.

 Today, NSF International is a global organization offering services in more than 155 countries.
 Headquartered in Ann Arbor, Michigan, we remain committed to protecting and improving human health worldwide.
+We are a Pan American Health Organization/World Health Organization Collaborating Center on Food Safety, Water Quality and Indoor Environment.

 NSF is widely recognized around the world for its scientific and technical expertise in health and environmental sciences.
 Our microbiologists, engineers, chemists, toxicologists and other environmental professionals are experts in their fields and work hard in our state-of-the-art laboratories to help make sure the products that we all use every day are safer.